Ambel plateau

 Notes

-Dogs are not allowed from 1 May to 31 October
+Dogs not permitted from 1 May to 31 October

-Bring water as the only water source is at the Refuge de la Ferme d'Ambel.
+Bring plenty of water as the only water source is at the Refuge de la Ferme d’Ambel.

-The hike is classified as difficult due to the distance, the cumulative elevation gain and the fairly hilly terrain.
-However, the trail does not present any significant difficulties.
+The hike is classified as difficult due to the distance, the total elevation gain and the fairly hilly terrain.
+However, the path does not present any significant difficulties.

-You may encounter herd protection dogs (patous).
-If they come towards you barking, stop, speak to them calmly (as you would to your own dogs if you have any) and then continue on your way, keeping away from the herd.
-They will follow you for a short distance and then return to the herd once you are out of sight.
+You may encounter livestock guard dogs (Patous).
+If they approach you barking, stop, speak to them calmly (as you would to your own dogs if you have any) and then continue on your way, veering off to avoid heading towards the herd.
+They will accompany you for a short while and, once you have moved away from the herd, they will return to it.

 Roc de Toulau, Tête de la Dame: go via the Roc, return via the track: approx. 4 hours.

-Tête de la Dame there and back via the track: approx. 3 hours.
+Tête de la Dame round trip via the track: approx. 3 hours.

 Worth a visit